python/cpython/Doc/library/tkinter.rst

 Tcl/Tk is not a single library but rather consists of a few distinct modules, each with a separate functionality and its own official documentation.
-Python binary release also ships an add-on module together with it.
+Python's binary releases also ship an add-on module together with it.

 Tcl